palec87/pikavirus-sim-data/README.md

 | GCF_015277775.1 | acidobacteriota | 20 |
 | GCA_023169805.1 | abditibacteriota | 30 |

-The data will be downloaded
+The data will be downloaded from ncbi, unzipped, combined for adequate input for the InSilicoSeq.

+## Example output
+folder `ncbi_data` contains both the downladed data and also the simulated `.fastq` files.

 ## Dependencies
 ```